kenvb/badusb/docs/01setup.md

 ![Top menu](../images/selectboard.png)

+Using the filter, you should be able to find the digispark board easily.

 ![Board selection menu](../images/selechtboard3.png)

 So be sure to have the "digispark" selected whenever you create new "sketches" (this is how Arduino calls the little programs you make).